Last Updated on 13 May, 2021

 May 18 Memorial Memorial Park

 Within walking distance of the hostel was the 5.18 Memorial Park park.
-It was late afternoon by the time I set off for the park, and we managed to catch a marvelous sunset at this observatory or Owol-ru that we found.
+It was late afternoon by the time I set off for the park, and we managed to catch a marvellous sunset at this observatory that we found.

-Not far from the lookout point is The 5.18 Memorial Culture Centre which is also an art space with an auditorium and other .
+Not far from the lookout point is The 5.18 Memorial Culture Centre which is also an art space with an auditorium.
 It was closed at that time but it has a huge outdoor sculpture area which we decided to explore a little more of.

 Protests in Gwangju

-Our local friend A told me that since the uprising, Gwangju citizens are fiercely protective about their democratic rights and ready to speak up and stand up for what they believe in.
-She took me and two other hostel mates to check out the weekly Saturday protests happening in downtown Gwangju against then-President Park who was in the midst of being impeached.
+Our local friend A told me that since the uprising, Gwangju citizens are fiercely protective about their democratic rights and ready to speak up and stand up for what they believe in, which is why Gwangju is known as the most democratic place in South Korea.
+She took me and two other hostel mates to check out the then-weekly Saturday protests happening in downtown Gwangju against then-President Park who was in the midst of being impeached.

 It was a truly eye-opening experience for me – read about my first-ever protest experience for more.
 It was also the most well organised large scale gathering I’d witnessed.